nasa/fprime/Gds/docs/testAPI/user_guide.md

 The GDS Integration Test API is a GDS Tool that provides useful functions and asserts for creating integration-level tests on an FPrime deployment.
 This document hopes to give a high-level overview of the main features associated with the Test API and demonstrate common use patterns and highlight some anti-patterns.

 ## Quick Start
-Presently, instantiating and using the API is not ideal:
+Presently, instantiating and using the API is not ideal.
+To work with the Integration Test API, the user must first create an instance of the StandardPipeline and then instantiate the API.
+This is boiler plate code that should be [moved inside the TestAPI](#moving-standardpipeline-to-api-constructor).
+The following code snippet accomplishes directing the GDS to a deployment dictionary, connecting to a running deployment, and finally instantiating the test API.
+This snippet DOES NOT run the GDS TCP Server or run an FPrime deployment.
+An example script to run the Ref App deployment without a GDS Tool can be found [here](../../../Ref/scripts/run_ref_for_int_test.sh).

 ~~~~{.python}
 from fprime_gds.common.pipeline.standard import StandardPipeline
 from fprime_gds.common.utils.config_manager import ConfigManager